 Some engines are equipped with a charging system.
-The charging system consists of:
+The charging system used on MTD engines consists of three components, the rotor, stator and the rectifier.

-- Alternator stator: The stator consists of copper field windings around an iron core.
-The stator is attached to the engine block beneath the flywheel. - Alternator rotor: The rotor consists of five magnets on the inside of the flywheel that rotate around a stator that is mounted to the cylinder block.
+• Alternator rotor: The rotor consists of five magnets on the inside of the flywheel that rotate around a stator that is mounted to the cylinder block.
 As the crankshaft and flywheel rotate, the moving magnets induce a charge in the stator.
 See Figure 6.14.